fortheusers/magnezone/README.md

 It exists to allow both external contributions via Github but continue allowing the existing repo to function via manual FTP uploads.

 ### How to use
-Specify REPO1 and REPO2 at the top of `magnezone.py`, then run with no arguments.
-It will automatically download each repo, and merge the contents, ignoring duplicate entries from REPO2:
+Specify primary and secondary repo URLs in `config.json`, then run the python script no arguments.
+It will automatically download each repo, and merge the contents, ignoring duplicate entries from the secondary:
 ```
 python3 magnezone.py
 ```